-The Contractor is responsible for providing parking for their personnel.
-In an urban environment, parking is scarce and could be a significant issue that should be considered early in project planning, and in the cost estimate.
-No parking is allowed on paved driveways or roads.
+- 1.8 Traffic, Parking, Work in the Street/Sidewalk - 1.8.1 Parking Policy paved driveways or roads.
 Vehicles shall not be parked on grass, planted areas, or sidewalks.
 Vehicles shall not block any means of access or egress.
 The planning phase Project Manager shall notify VCU Parking and Transportation when parking lots will be disrupted as early as possible.
 However, these lots should not be closed until a firm construction date is known, and the Contractor is ready to mobilize.